kptdev/kpt/site/reference/fn/sink/README.md

   1. Multi object YAML where resources are separated by `---`.

-  2. [Function Specification] wire format where resources are wrapped in an object of kind ResourceList.
-Refer to [Function Specification] format for more details.
+  2. `Function Specification` wire format where resources are wrapped in an object of kind ResourceList.

 `sink` is useful for chaining functions using Unix pipe.
 For more details, refer to [Chaining functions].